raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

 * You should now be able to connect to your Fulcrum server remotely via Tor using your hostname and port 50002

-### Enable Fulcrum API connection to BTC RPC Explorer
+### Configure BTC RPC Explorer to Fulcrum API connection and modify the service

 To get address balances, either an Electrum server or an external service is necessary.
 Your local Fulcrum server can provide address transaction lists, balances, and more.